 CES will be paid only during shifts that have been designated as CES eligible and after the schedule is posted.

 Prior to qualifying for CES, RNs must work their FTE status in their home unit in the pay period for which they work a CES shift.
-The only exception is that mandatory low census hours shall count towards work status hours for CES eligibility.
+Exceptions are that low census hours (both mandatory and voluntary) and pre-scheduled, approved PTO shall count towards work status hours for CES eligibility.

-Per Diem/Relief RN must work four shifts at straight time/holiday pay in the previous pay period before they can be eligible for CES in that pay period.
+Per Diem/Relief RN must work two shifts at straight time/holiday pay in the previous pay period before they can be eligible for CES in that pay period.